Spider-Man: Homecoming: Pre-production

-Spider-Man's costume in the film has more technical improvements than the previous suits, including the logo on the chest being a remote drone, an AI system similar to Stark's J.A.R.V.I.S., a holographic interface, a parachute, a tracking device for Stark to track Parker, a heater, an airbag, the ability to light up, and the ability to augment reality with the eyepieces.
-Stark also builds in a "training wheels" protocol, to initially limit Parker's access to all of its features.
+Spider-Man's costume in the film has more technical improvements than the previous suits, including the logo on the chest being a remote drone, an AI system similar to Stark's J.A.R.V.I.S., a holographic interface, a parachute, a tracking device for Stark to track Peter, a heater, an airbag, the ability to light up, and the ability to augment reality with the eyepieces.
+Stark also builds in a "training wheels" protocol, to initially limit Peter's access to all of its features.
 Carroll noted Marvel went through the comics and "pull[ed] out all the sort of fun and wacky things the suit did" to include in the Homecoming suit.
 Spider-Man's web-shooters have various settings, first teased at the end of Civil War, which Carroll explained allowed him to "adjust the spray" to different settings like the spinning web, web ball, or ricochet web.
 He compared this to a DSLR camera.